neo-mashiro/MRI/lab2/README.md

 The field of view and voxel size of the output image `tof_in_t1.nii` is determined by the reference image, so the `flirt` command has converted the two images in the same space for us.
 If we overlay this output image onto `t1`, the result seems to be a reasonable fit.

 ![img](images/52.png)

-I'm not sure how to preprocess the `tof` image, I've tried to use the `header.set_zooms()` method on the nifti object to make the two images have equal voxel size, but the result looks no different.
-I'd like to find out what we have missed when the solution is posted.